Sanrax/flashcart-guides/docs/tutorials/icon-change.md

     1. Power off your system, then insert the SD card into your PC.

     1. Navigate to `cart-backups` on the SD card, and copy `Ace3DSPlus-backup.bin` to your PC.
+        - Keep an unmodified version of this file in a safe location so you can restore your cart if anything goes wrong.

     1. Download and install [HxD](https://mh-nexus.de/en/downloads.php?product=HxD20){target="_blank"} (or any other hex editor for your operating system) on your PC.